-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 From Kyoto or Osaka, you can take a JR train.

 From Kyoto Station, we recommend take a bullet train (Shinkansen).
-It takes app.
-80 min.
+It takes about 80 min.

-From Osaka Station, it takes app.
-80 min. either local train or bullet train.
+From Osaka Station, it takes about 80 min by either local train or bullet train.

 Official Website: http://www.himejicastle.jp/en/